I hardly ever get mad, but I spent a few years being really mad at my ex-employees.

 - The guy that stole $9000 from me?
 My fault.
 I should have verified his claims.

-- The love of my life that dumped me out of the blue (by email!) after 6 years?
+- The love of my life that suddenly dumped me after six years?
 My fault.
 I let our relationship plateau.

 - Don’t like my government?
 My fault.
-I could get involved and change the world.
+I could get involved and change it.

 See what power it is?

-Yes, the word “responsibility” is more accurate, but it’s such a serious 6-syllable word, whereas “everything’s my fault” is a fun rule-of-thumb, and gets me singing Nirvana’s “All Apologies”.
+Yes, the word “responsibility” is more accurate, but to me that's such a somber serious word, whereas “everything’s my fault” is a fun rule-of-thumb.

-Think of every bad thing that happened to you, and say it again.
+Think of every bad thing that happened to you, and imagine you happened to it.

 That power looks good on you.